pH-7/pH-7/README.md

 #### 🧩 Happy Problem-Solving! 🤗

 <details open><summary><ins><strong><em>Who Am I?</em></strong></ins></summary>
-  Pierre-Henry, a super passionate **senior full-stack engineer** with skills in **Data Science**, **ML** and **AI**, building things that matter with real impact on the world! 🌏 I really enjoy taking care of others and managing my workflow based on productivity methodologies.
+**Pierre-Henry**, a super passionate **senior full-stack engineer** with skills in **Data Science**, **ML** and **AI**, building things that matter with real impact on the world! 🌏 I really enjoy taking care of others and managing my workflow based on productivity methodologies.
 I'm open to fast-paced changes with rapidly evolving business and technologies, always eager to learn and undertake exciting new challenges.
-For every project I commit to, I push a lot of focus, determination, energy, and knowledg to accomplish new projects or missions from scratch 😊
+For every project I commit to, I push a lot of focus, determination, energy, and knowledge to accomplish new projects or missions from scratch 😊

 <!--
   [![Pierre-Henry Soria](https://github.com/user-attachments/assets/5d82ee36-78a2-41bd-8c14-9b80929105d5)](https://ph7.me "Pierre-Henry Soria, Senior Software Engineer")